franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

 The `membership_token` field in the MLSPlaintext object authenticates the sender's membership in the group.
 For an MLSPlaintext with a sender type other than `member`, this field MUST be set to the zero-length octet string.
+For messages sent by members, it MUST be set to the following value:

 ~~~~~
 membership_token = KDF.Extract(confirmation_key, MLSPlaintextTBS);